 - Art exhibits

-- Movie screenings of feature films or documentaries that include transgender characters or subjects
+- Movie screenings of feature films or documentaries that center transgender characters or subjects

 - Representations of the number of transgender people murdered, such as tombstone cutouts, memorials with photographs, or chalk outlines

-Connect with local LGBT organizations for a complete listing of events being held throughout your community.
+Connect with local LGBTQ organizations for a complete listing of events being held throughout your community.
 View a list of local events.
-By seeking out such events, you will have an opportunity to connect with local advocates.
+By seeking out such events, you will have an opportunity to connect with local advocates and hear their stories.

 Further transgender-related terminology and explanations can also be found in GLAAD’s Media Reference Guide as well as the Associated Press Stylebook.
 View the Associated Press Stylebook at the AP Stylebook Web site or view GLAAD’s Transgender Glossary of Terms.